Operation Pacific: Production

-The film's opening foreword and dedication states: "When the Pacific Fleet was destroyed by the Japanese sneak attack on Pearl Harbor, it remained for the submarines to carry the war to the enemy.
-In the four years that followed, our undersea craft sank six million tons of Japanese shipping including some of the proudest ships of the Imperial Navy.
-Fifty-two of our submarines and thirty-five hundred officers and men were lost.
-It is to these men and the entire Silent Service that this picture is humbly dedicated."

-The special mission shown at the beginning of the movie, in which Navy submarines ran war supplies into the Philippines and evacuated civilians, while idealized is a matter of historic record.
-By the time of the invasion of the Philippines in 1944, these supply runs had enabled American and Philippine Army officers who had refused to surrender to build a military organization in the islands that was the size of an army corps.
+The special mission shown at the beginning of the film, in which Navy submarines ran war supplies into the Philippines and evacuate civilians, is historically accurate.
+By the time of the invasion of the Philippines in 1944, these supply runs had enabled American and Philippine officers who had refused to surrender to build a military organization that was the size of an army corps.

 The numerous problems with the Mark 14 torpedo and its Mark VI exploder depicted in the film are accurate.
-A poorly designed and tested firing pin could malfunction on a good hit (that is, a torpedo striking within about 45 degrees of perpendicular to the side of the target).
-Poor hits (at a very sharp angle to the side of the ship) could often produce more reliable explosions.
-Diagnosing the problem actually did occur in a similar manner after 20 months of repeated failures in combat.
-Submarine crews were involved in the testing, although not in the capacity shown in the film.
-The event portrayed in the film was based on the attack by the submarine Tinosa (SS-283) on the Japanese ship Tonan Maru No. 3 on October 5–6, 1943, during which 13 of the 15 torpedoes fired failed to detonate upon impact.
-One was saved for later analysis.
+The event portrayed in the film was based on an attack by the submarine Tinosa (SS-283) on the Japanese ship Tonan Maru No. 3 on October 5–6, 1943, during which 13 of the 15 torpedoes that were fired failed to detonate upon impact.